 - Shirt – Your second investment should remain conservative with a little more wiggle room to experiment.
-You can’t go wrong with solid shirts in white and blue but you can begin incorporating pink, grey in subtle pinstripes.
+You can't go wrong with solid shirts in white and blue but you can begin incorporating pink, grey and subtle pinstripes.

 - Tie – Ties can be expensive based on where they are made and the fabric used but you can purchase one for a low price.
 You can have fun showing off your personality with your ties but keep in mind the colors and patterns of your jacket and shirts first.

 Ties come in many sizes and lengths.

 However, the width is where people will notice the difference – especially if the proportions are off.

 As a general guide you want to ensure that your tie measures at around 3 to 3.5 inches in width or closely match the width of your lapel.

 Anything larger and you run the risk of the tie looking too thick and taking prominence over the important areas of your outfit such as the jacket itself.
 Too thin and it makes you look large/like you're wearing something trendy.